hyosung11/Launch-School/Courses/journal.md

 05:58 Hot water is ready for my tea.
 It's the morning of my interview assessment and I feel fine.
 Waiting on Alex to start the study session.
 He's a few minutes late.

 07:27 Train on more difficult problems so that the actual assessment is easy, right?

+09:24 Reading a chapter a day of The Programmer's Brain and that's good for me.
+I will fiddle around a bit, take a walk around the block, do my warmup exercises and then relax before my interview assessment at 11:00.

+09:59 Right before I do my warmup and my hands are stiff from being outside in the cold.